wyfang/csgo-config/README.md

 Or

-You can download both folders and place them in the Steam root directory, provided that your CSGO is placed in the default Steam installation directory.
+You can download two folders and place them in the Steam root directory, provided your CSGO is in the default Steam installation directory, note that the /userdata/89582913/ folder is my steam userid and needs to be replaced with your own.

 Use: